Jack Snow (American football): NFL career

-The Minnesota Vikings selected Snow in the first round (he was the eighth pick overall) in the 1965 NFL Draft but soon traded him to the Rams.
+The Minnesota Vikings selected Snow in the first round (he was the eighth pick overall) in the 1965 NFL draft, but soon traded him to the Rams.
 Snow broke into the Rams' starting lineup in his rookie season of 1965 and remained there.
 In 1967, he averaged a career-high 26.3 yards per reception and scored eight touchdowns on his 28 receptions.
-He was named to the West squad in the NFL Pro Bowl but did not appear in the game.
+He was named to the West squad in the NFL Pro Bowl in 1967, but did not appear in the game.

 Snow gained a reputation for catching the long pass from quarterback Roman Gabriel.
-He remained the Rams' starter at split end until 1974-1975, when he divided time with fellow receivers Lance Rentzel, Harold Jackson, and Ron Jessie.
-He finished his professional career with 340 receptions and 45 touchdowns; his 6012 career receiving yards ranked 30th in NFL history.
+In an important division game against the Baltimore Colts in October 1967, Snow caught touchdown passes of 53 and 80 yards.
+His teammate, Hall of Fame defensive end Deacon Jones, said Snow was a tough player, and one of the few receivers willing go across the middle of the field to make receptions.
+He remained a Rams' starter through 1974, when he started all 14 games alongside Harold Jackson (at wide receiver), and did not start any games in 1975.
+In these last two years, he divided time with fellow receivers Lance Rentzel, Jackson, and Ron Jessie (who started 14 games in 1975 alongside Jackson).
+Snow finished his professional career with 340 receptions and 45 touchdowns; his 6,012 career receiving yards ranked 30th in NFL history.

 Acting and broadcasting career

 Snow appeared in the 1969 motion picture Marooned.
 He appeared as himself in the 1969 episode "Samantha's Shopping Spree" of the television series Bewitched.
 He played Cassidy in the comedy Heaven Can Wait.

 Following his NFL career, Snow went into the real-estate business with college roommate Bob Arboit in Newport Beach, California.
 He returned to the Rams as a receivers coach in 1982 under Ray Malavasi.
 In 1992, he joined Los Angeles sports-talk radio station KMPC (now KSPN) as an analyst for Rams radio broadcasts and a daily program host.
-He followed the team to St. Louis in 1995 and was one of a handful of old L.A.
-Rams still employed by the Rams in the 2005 season, 11 years after their departure from southern California.
+He was a radio analyst for Rams games for three seasons in Los Angeles, and then continued in that role after the team moved to St. Louis until November 2005, less than two months before his death.
+Snow was one of a handful of old L.A.
+Rams still employed by the Rams in the 2005 season.

+Personal life

+Snow's son, J.T.
+Snow, was a gold glove-winning first baseman in Major League Baseball from 1992 to 2008.
+Snow was involved with a range of charities during his adult life, and in 1970 visited GIs during the war in Viet Nam.

 Death

-Snow developed a staph infection in November 2005 and died at age 62 as a result of complications.
+Snow developed a staphylococcal infection in November 2005 and died at age 62 as a result of complications.
+His wife of 34 years, Merry Carole, had died of cancer in 1998.